Global Hyperbolicity through the Eyes of the Null Distance: Introduction

 \end{thm}

-In fact, we prove Theorem \ref{thm:gtauequiv0} for a larger class of time functions, including regular cosmological time functions \`{a} la Andersson--Galloway--Howard \cite{AGH}.
-This result immediately implies that two stably causal spacetimes are metrically equivalent on compact sets in the following sense.
+Note that the lower bound follows from the locally anti-Lipschitz property of $\tau$, and the upper bound from the corresponding locally Lipschitz bound.
+Theorem~\ref{thm:nonsmooth} immediately implies that two stably causal spacetimes are metrically equivalent on compact sets in the following sense.